vgs-samples/vgs-collect-show-react-native-demo/README.md

 Inside **ios** folder you can find classes that work as bridges between Swift SDK and React Native code

-- **VGSManager** class that responsible for observing field states, submit data, working with CardIO.
+- **VGSCollectManager** class that responsible for observing field states, submit data, working with CardIO.
 It imports VGSCollectSDK and configures VGSCollect instance and environment.

-- **VGSManagerBridge** exports *VGSManager* module into React Native.
+- **VGSCollectManagerBridge** exports *VGSCollectManager* module into React Native.
 Functions that can be used in React Native are declared by *RCT_EXTERN_METHOD* macros.

 - **VGSCardTextFieldManager** class that works as wrapper on native VGSCollect UI elements.
 All Textfield are initialized and configured there.